 According to the National Pest Management Association, at any given time, approximately 29% of American homes are experiencing a pest infestation.

-Use a qualified home inspector, or ask your realtor if having a pest inspection done before you make your decision is an option.
+When looking at homes, we recommend bringing along a qualified home inspector.
+Or, ask your realtor if having a pest inspection done prior to purchasing a home is an option.

 How to spot signs of potential pest issues:

 If you notice any of these signs, it may indicate a home has had past pest problems or is currently experiencing them.